pythonmaus/linux-monster/README.md

 ### Most recent updates
-* 28-02-2025 - Bruteforce methods have now been optimised for less resource consumption.
+* 28-02-2025 - Brute has now been optimised for less resource consumption.

 ### Disclaimer
 <b>I disclaim responsibility of how this tool is used, users are responsible for ensuring compliance with legal and ethical guidelines.
 Proceed responsibly.</b>